 The Chairman or, in the absence of the Chairman, the Vice Chairman may hold a special meeting and/or an emergency meeting at his discretion.
 Additionally, upon the written request of two members of the Board of Trustees, the Chairman shall call a special meeting of the Board.

-When a special meeting is called, the Administrator shall insure that notice is given to each trustee either in person or by firstclass mail to the address of record on file with the Administrator.
+When a special meeting is called, the Administrator shall ensure that notice is given to each Trustee either in person, by electronic mail, or by first-class mail to the address of record on file with the Administrator.
 Such notice shall include the purpose of the meeting and designate the time, date and place thereof.
-The Chairman or Vice Chairman shall insure that the business of the special meeting be limited to the purpose as set forth in the notice.
+The Chairman or Vice Chairman shall ensure that the business of the special meeting be limited to the purpose as set forth in the notice.

-When an emergency meeting is called, the Administrator shall attempt to notify each Trustee by telephone to the telephone number on file with the Administrator.
+When an emergency meeting is called, the Administrator shall attempt to notify each Trustee by electronic mail or telephone at the telephone number on file with the Administrator.

+(b1) The Board of Trustees may allow remote participation of a Trustee member in Board and Committee meetings pursuant to policies and procedures adopted by the Board.

 Each Trustee shall be entitled to one vote on each motion presented to the Board of Trustees.
 The Chairman shall only vote in case of a tie or in such case as to create a quorum.
-Six attending Trustees, including the Chairman, shall constitute a quorum at any meeting of the Board and at least six affirmative votes shall be necessary for a decision by the Trustees at any meeting of said Board.
-Prior to any discussion of a specific agenda item for which a Trustee or the Chairman deems himself to have a conflict of interest, or at such point during discussion that he determines himself to have a conflict of interest, the Trustee or Chairman shall thereupon make such conflict known to the Board and the Board shall inquire into the nature of the conflict and make a determination whether a conflict of interest exists and if the Trustee or Chairman participate in the discussion and vote on the agenda item.
+Six attending Trustees or, in the case of a vacancy, a majority of the current Trustees, including the Chairman, shall constitute a quorum at any meeting of the Board and affirmative votes from the majority of the Trustees in attendance shall be necessary for a decision by the Trustees at any meeting of said Board.
+Prior to any discussion of a specific agenda item for which a Trustee or the Chairman deems himself to have a conflict of interest, or at such point during discussion that he determines himself to have a conflict of interest, the Trustee or Chairman shall thereupon make such conflict known to the Board and the Board shall inquire into the nature of the conflict and make a determination whether a conflict of interest exists and if the Trustee or Chairman should participate in the discussion and vote on the agenda item.

 The Board of Trustees through the Secretary shall cause to be kept a record of all of its proceedings which shall be open to public inspection.